JoelWi/fmlint/README.md

 ## Release Notes

+### 0.0.24
+Now only runs when active editor is a html file

 ### 0.0.21
 Now using AST to build the tokens through parsing (originally used simple regex to bootstrap).